debasish2110/265057_Python_Miniproject/README.md

 ### Support & Contributions
 - Please ⭐️ this repository if this project helped you!
-- Contributions of any kind welcome!
+- Contributions of any kind is always welcome!
 - Feel free to reach out if you have any query.